3 Do's and 3 Don'ts for Social Media Marketing

 Remember to give credit when curating content and never try to pass off someone else’s original content as your own.
 Instead, make curated content ‘on-brand’ with your authentic self by taking the time to add some unique insights or perspective to the content that you’re sharing.
 This approach provides even more value as a trusted authority and thought leader while giving credit to the content originator.

 When it comes to social media marketing, it is easy to get overwhelmed and confused with how to best use the tools to grow your influence and your business.
 Determine the right tools to use, the right platforms to engage, the right audiences to target, the right schedule to post, the right messages to share, and the right metrics to track so that you can make the most of your investment in social media marketing.
-It’s not easy, but following a few do’s and don’ts can put you on a path for success.
+It’s not easy, but following a few do’s and don’ts can put you on a path for success in your B2B marketing strategy.